The A stands for Anton Liebler. Joseph Liebler, presumably the son, was also heavily involved in the business.

 A consolidation of the following prominent New York City bottling concerns took place on April 1: A. Ludorff, S.A.
 Ludin & Co., (New York Bottling Co), W.E.
 Seitz & Co., John F. Hughs, Henry Kracke (Globe Mineral Water Co) and the A. Liebler Bottling Co.
 The new company is called the NY Bottling Co., Albert Ludorff is president and J. E. Ludin is Tres.

-Anton’s son Joseph remained in the bottling business.
-A 1917 issue of the American Bottler stated:
+Anton’s son Joseph relocated just north of New York City to Yonkers, N. Y., and continued in the bottling business.
+A 1917 issue of the American Bottler covered his move:

 The quarter-of-a-century old business of M.J.
 Cantwell, Yonkers, has been sold by Mrs. Sarah Cantrell to J.A.
 Liebler of New York City.
 The sale took place a few days ago.
 The reason for Mrs. Cantwell selling out was that her son Michael J Cantwell, who has been managing the business since the death of his father three years ago, wished to go into the electrical contracting business.
 The firm will run under the same name, and the same quality of service rendered under the old management will be carried out.
 Mr. Liebler has been in the bottling business for over 25 years, being at one time connected with his father’s firm, A. Liebler Bottling Company.
 It was through this firm that he formed many business relations in Yonkers, where he is now well known.
 Mr. Liebler will take up his residence there shortly.